 Selection is based on an average of the four prerequisite senior level subjects (grades 11 or 12 or post-secondary) excluding co-op.

 If subjects other than English are required for program entry, they will be used as part of the three other grades in the selection average if marks are available.
-If marks are not available for the prerequisite subject(s), you must currently be registered in the required subject(s).
+If marks are not available for the prerequisite subject(s), you must currently be registered in the required subject(s) and your midterm marks must be submitted no later than February 1 for a fall start, October 1 for a winter start and February 1 for spring start.
 Marks for similar past courses will be substituted as follows: